 How to select a motor for an industrial application

-Cover Story: Understanding the main types of loads, motors, and applications can help simplify motor and accessory selection.
+Cover Story: Understanding the main types of loads, motors, and applications can help simplify industrial motor and accessory selection.

-A constant or variable torque and horsepower will be required for the motor depending on the type of load the motor is driving.
+A constant or variable torque and horsepower will be required for the industrial motor depending on the type of load the motor is driving.
 The size of the load, the required speed, and acceleration/deceleration—particularly if it’s fast and/or frequent—will define the torque and horsepower that is required.
 Requirements for controlling motor speed and position also need to be considered.

-Motor load types
+Industrial motor load types

 There are four types of industrial automation motor loads:

 - Variable horsepower and constant torque

 - Variable horsepower and variable torque

 Variable horsepower and constant torque applications include conveyors, cranes, and gear-type pumps.
 In these applications, the torque is constant because the load doesn’t change.
 The required horsepower may vary depending on the application, which makes constant speed ac and dc motors a good choice.

 An example of a variable torque and constant horsepower application is a machine rewinding paper.
 The material speed remains constant, which means the horsepower doesn’t change.
 The load does change, however, as the roll diameter increases.
 In small systems, this is a good application for dc motors or a servo motor.
 Regenerative power also is a concern and should be considered when sizing the industrial motor or choosing the energy control method.
 AC motors with encoders, closed-loop control, and full quadrant drives may be beneficial for larger systems.